 👪 Serving Size

-This Easy Chicken Cacciatore recipe is Weight Watchers friendly @ 1 WW point on my plan.
-You can click HERE to find out how many point this recipe is on your personal plan.
+This Easy Chicken Cacciatore recipe is Weight Watchers friendly @ 1 WW point.
 The noodles are not included in this calculation (that needs to be calculated separately) *If you use roux to thicken the sauce, be sure to calculate those WW points as well.

 🥗 Side Dishes